 These classes focus on addressing the fundamental issues at the root of back pain: Lack of space between vertebrae, side-to-side imbalances, tightness / lack of range of motion, and weakness in the muscles that surround and support the spine.
 You can find more info on our page Yoga for Back Pain.

 For many joint challenges we recommend our classes labeled Classic Fundamentals.
-These classes will get you on your feet with postures that work on balance and stabilizing, which is especially good for knee issues.
-We also recommend our Fundamental Swing classes.
-They’re excellent for knee and joint issues because the instability of the swing helps all the little stabilizing muscles around the joints get stronger and rebuild tissue.
+These classes will get you on your feet with postures that work on balance and stabilizing, which is especially good for knee and other joint issues.

 The specific nature of your injury (and what caused it) depends a lot on the class we recommend for you.
 Most often we recommend people with injuries try our Restorative or Classic Fundamentals classes.
 If you have questions about your specific injury, please don’t hesitate to ask your instructor or contact the studio.